openmobilityfoundation/mobility-data-specification/provider/README.md

 * `end_time`
 * `location`

 The `time` parameters can be provided as Unix Timestamps individually or together.
-The `location` parameter can be provided as a stringified GeoJson Polygon.
+The `location` parameter which can be provided as stringified bounding box lat/longs.
+For example `-122.4183,37.7758,-122.4120,37.7858` would get all trips within that bound box.
+The order is definied as  southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

 ### Event Types